 Our primary Montessori program is for ages 3-6.
 Since 1967, Spring Bilingual Montessori Academy (SBMA) has innovated and refined the concept of integrating a Montessori education with the acquisition of proficiency in a second language, at the preschool level.
 At SBMA, our goal is to ensure a future of peace and understanding, in which we speak one another’s language and embrace each other’s ways.

-Bilingual Education with Choice of Spanish, French, or Italian
+Bilingual Education with Choice of Spanish or French

 The SBMA program has been proven effective over the years both for native English-speaking children and for those with another mother tongue.
 The success of our program is grounded in Maria Montessori’s discovery of the very young child’s special sensitivity to language, which enables children to absorb a new language effortlessly and naturally in the first 6 years of life.